Palmengarten: Palmenhaus

-This is the main core of the original Palmengarten, it was built in 1869 and is one of the largest buildings of its kind found in Europe.
+This is the main core of the original Palmengarten.
+It was built in 1869 and is one of the largest buildings of its kind found in Europe.
 Along with a large number of subtropical palm trees, and covering the lower part of the forest canopy are tree ferns, plants with long and tender stems, and broad-leaved plants, which together produce an image of great subtropical exuberance.
 There is also a stream that cascades down from the high back of the hill-shaped structure.
 In a grotto-like passageway under the hill, it is shown in aquariums, a colorful tropical underwater world.

 Rhododendrongarten

 In the western part of the gardens and bordering the lake located there, the Rhododendrongarten ('Garden of Rhododendrons') was created in 1989.
 Here a large variety of hybrids of species from eastern Asia and North America were planted side by side.
 These plants need a soil rich in humus and very acid for their development.
-This area is a spectacle of color in late May and early June when they bloom.
+Plants in this area tend to bloom in late May and early June.